 4closurefraud.org Owner Carol Asbury Accused of Running A Straw Buyer Operation

-Kim Miller at the Palm Beach Post posted an article yesterday about how foreclosure defense and owner of 4closurefraud.org attorney Carol Asbury was indicted by the feds for her involvement in a mortgage fraud scheme in the Versailles area of the wealthy community of Wellington about 15 miles west of West Palm Beach.
+Foreclosure defense and owner of 4closurefraud.org attorney Carol Asbury was indicted by the feds.
+They allege she was involved in a mortgage fraud scheme in the wealthy community of Wellington.
+Wellington is about 15 miles west of West Palm Beach.

-Apparently, Asbury was involved in a scheme that would use people from the low-income Miami suburb of Opa Locka as straw buyers to purchase homes in Versailles.
-Carl Alexander who was indicted along with Asbury was in charge of recruiting the straw buyers who were paid between $700-$15,000 for purchasing the home.
+Prosecutors allege Asbury was involved in a scheme that would use people from the low-income Miami suburb of Opa Locka as straw buyers to purchase homes in Versailles.
+Carl Alexander was in charge of recruiting the straw buyers who were paid between $700-$15,000 for purchasing the homes.
+Alexander was indicted along with Asbury.

-Asbury who also owned a law firm specializing in mortgage closings, Asbury & Associates aside from her foreclosure defense firm of Save My Home Law Group handled the closings of these transactions.
+Asbury also owned a law firm specializing in mortgage closings.
+This was aside from her foreclosure defense firm of Save My Home Law Group.

-According to the indictment, the closing documents were prepared by real estate broker David Lam and Asbury.
-The documents concealed the fact that lenders were lending the straw buyers more money than the house was worth with Alexander, Asbury and Lam pocketing the difference.
+The indictment states the closing documents were prepared by real estate broker David Lam and Asbury.
+The documents concealed the fact that lenders were lending the straw buyers more money than the house was worth.
+Alexander, Asbury and Lam pocketing the difference.
 In four transactions alone the three pocketed an estimated $1.8 million.

 Here is the DOJ Press Release: